appu1232/Discord-Selfbot/README.md

 Note: You must have Python 3.5.2 or above installed. **When installing python, make sure you check "Add Python to PATH" in the install window.**

-1. Windows: Double click ``run.bat`` to start the bot.
+**Windows:** Double click ``run.bat`` to start the bot.
 If everything in the config is setup properly you should login fine.
 If you have a weak internet connection, the bot could take several minutes to log in.

-2. ``python appuselfbot.py`` to run the bot.
-Do ``python loopself.py`` instead to let the bot autorestart if it crashes.
+**Mac/Linux:** Navigate to the bot's folder in terminal/shell and run: ``pip install -r requirements.txt`` Once it's finished, run: ``python loopself.py`` to start the bot.

 ## All Commands:
 - ``>restart`` - restart the bot.